-PAID STUDY LEAVE
+PAID PROFESSIONAL DEVELOPMENT LEAVE

 UUS is committed to ensuring its employees have the time to pursue continuing education and professional development opportunities.
-Current positions who may be eligible for paid study leave under this section include the Director of Lifespan Religious Education, and the Director of Congregational Life.
-These positions receive 80 hours of paid study leave a year, to be arranged with their Supervisor/Minister.
+Current positions who may be eligible for paid study leave under this section include the Director of Lifespan Religious Education, the Director of Congregational and Community Engagement, and the Congregational Administrator.
+Program Staff positions, which include the Director of Lifespan Religious Education and Director of Congregational and Community Engagement, receive 80 hours of paid study leave professional development leave a year, to be arranged with their Supervisor/Minister.
+The Congregational Administrator receives 40 hours a year of paid professional development leave.
+Staff in these positions who work less than 40 hours a week will receive professional development leave at amounts prorated for their FTE.

-Appropriate uses of study leave include time each week within defined working hours for personal study and reflection or continuing education, enrollment in professional development courses outside of working hours, attendance at professional meetings (UUMA, LREDA, UUMN, AUUA, and similar organizations relating to the employee's position), UUA district events, General Assembly, and extended periods of study or professional development during which the employee is not actively engaged in congregational work.
+Appropriate uses of professional development leave include time each week within defined working hours for personal study and reflection or continuing education, enrollment in professional development courses outside of working hours, attendance at professional meetings (UUMA, LREDA, UUMN, AUUA, and similar organizations relating to the employee's position), UUA district events, General Assembly, and extended periods of study or professional development during which the employee is not actively engaged in congregational work.
+SUNDAYS OFF

-PAID SUNDAYS OFF

 UUS recognizes that many of its employees' job descriptions require them to work on Sundays, and that working every weekend may not be conducive to the work-life balance that is important to all of us.
 Regular full-time employees will generally work a schedule that includes one open weekend per month with their 40 hours of work scheduled for Monday through Friday of that week.
-Part-time, hourly employees will also be given a number Sundays off, with pay, for the same purpose.
-The number of paid Sundays off will be recorded in the part-time employee's annual letter of agreement with UUS.
+Part-time, hourly employees will accrue paid vacation that can be used to request Sundays off, with pay, for the same purpose.
 In both cases described in this section, the specific Sundays will be scheduled in consultation with the Supervisor/Minister.